Skip to main content

 Street Fighter II (Japan).md

-Solution: Use region tags
+Solution: Use region tags to specify which version

 @SNES/Street Fighter II (region:us) # Launch US version